⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 When the drainage became overgrown, we were forced to follow alongside.

 Andrew leans into the steep terrain as we near the ridge.
-Behind him is an unnamed high point on Buchanan Ridge.
+Behind him is the northeast peak on Buchanan Ridge.

 The view back down the drainage as we arrive on the ridge.